dhl287/challenge-one/README.md

 ## Installation

 The website provided was an existing site that is intended to function the same before and after refactoring.
 My responsibility is to create a new repository on gitHub, commit and push any changes to the repository, and deploy to GitHub Pages to view the website live.
+The updates to the code are available on index.html, located in the main folder and style.css, located in the assets folder.

 ## Usage